nikkon404/quick-chat-node/README.md

 # Quick Chat - Node.js
-Node Js app that implements websocket (socket.io) for chatting
+Node Js app that implements socket.io for chatting

 This repo only contains `Node.js` (backend) part of the project.
 The frontend (Flutter) of this project an be found in
 <a href="https://github.com/nikkon404/quick-chat-flutter.git">Flutter Frontend</a>